 As a Tenant

 You won’t have to worry about normal wear and tear once you decide to move out.

 However, if you have caused any excessive damage, it’s best to go ahead and repair it since the costs will be deducted from your security deposit anyway.

 Generally, all landlords will submit a statement informing you of the reason for their deductions and the amount that they charged you.

 To avoid being surprised by any unexpected charges, you can request a walk-through inspection with your landlord before your move-out date.

-You might discover a major problem that went unnoticed during your tenancy, yet will still be considered excessive or the cause of negligence– like water-stained floors underneath a window or mold growth in a rarely used cabinet.
+You might discover a significant problem that went unnoticed during your tenancy yet will still be considered excessive or the cause of negligence– like water-stained floors underneath a window or mold growth in a rarely used cabinet.

-Organizing your entire move with a checklist, or requesting a walk-through inspection, will help make sure that both you and your landlord are on the same page.
+Organizing your entire move with a checklist, or requesting a walk-through inspection and filling out a rental inspection checklist, will help make sure that both you and your landlord are on the same page.

-Understanding what is considered normal wear and tear, and how it differs from excessive damage, is something every landlord needs to know.
+Every landlord needs to know what is considered normal wear and tear and how it differs from excessive damage.

-Nearly all legislatures have determined that a landlord is responsible for maintaining normal wear and tear, and tenants should be protected from erroneous repair fees.
+Nearly all legislatures have determined that a landlord is responsible for maintaining normal wear and tear, and tenants should not pay erroneous repair fees.